 Bob Krueger

-Contact: rak5 at illinois.edu
+Contact: rkrueger at andrew.cmu.edu

 Papers

-1. Triangle Percolation on the Grid [arXiv],
+2. Triangle Percolation on the Grid [arXiv] [Discrete & Computational Geometry],

 with Igor Araujo, Bryce Frederickson, Bernard Lidický, Tyrrell B. McAllister, Florian Pfender, Sam Spiro, Eric Nathan Stucky.